begumaygun/ShopLens/README.md

 ## Chatbot

 Both the seller and customer dashboards now include a simple chatbot.
-Type a question such as `top categories` or `review score` to see data driven responses.
+Type a question such as `top categories` or `review score` to see data-driven responses.